SYalouz/QuantNBody/docs/source/Tuto_FIRST_STEP.rst

 With the QuantNBody package, we build the :math:`a^\dagger_{p,\sigma} a_{q,\tau}` operators once and for all and store them via a very simple command line.
-This way we will be able to use them later on for any type of developments.
+In this way, we will be able to use them later on for any type of developments.

-The command line is simple and only require the list of many-body states we built previously :
+The command line is simple and only requires the list of many-body states we built previously :

 .. code:: ipython3